VahidDev/AshampooWpf/readme.md

 # AshampooWpf

-# Description
+## Overview
-Windows app that lists all the drives and logical volumes on the user's system.
-Upon clicking a button, the app searches through all the files on the selected drive/volume and finds all directories that directly contain individual files larger than 10 MB.
-Processing is be done in multiple threads in parallel to increase performance.
-It is possible to pause and resume the search by pressing a button.
+AshampooWpf is a simple WPF application that provides a list of all drives and logical volumes on your computer.
+With a simple click, you can search for directories containing individual files larger than 10 MB on the selected drive or volume.
+The app utilizes parallel processing for faster performance, and you can pause and resume the search as needed.
-Any discovered directory is immediately shown in a separate result list in the main window while the search is still running.
-The app also displays two numbers for each found directory: the count of all files (of any size) in the directory, as well as the combined size of these files.
-The contents of sub-directories are not be included in these numbers.

-# Notes
+As you run the search, discovered directories are immediately shown in the main window.
+For each directory, you'll see the total count of files and their combined size, not including sub-directory contents.

+## Usage
+Launch the application.
+Click the "Search" button.
+Pause or resume the search with the designated button as needed.
+View discovered directories and their file statistics in real-time.

+## Technical Details
+Design Pattern: MVVM
+No IOC container or factory pattern is used.
-Business and Presentation layers are kept in one project
+Business and presentation layers are combined in a single project.